Do you want to buy a ping pong table, but are put off by high prices? If so, one of these five low-price tables could be the perfect option.

 Summary: The Butterfly Junior is designed for children or small rooms.
 It provides great value for money, but the 12mm playing surface isn’t as consistent as more expensive tables.

-If you're looking for a cheap regulation size table tennis table, the Merax Everest Series is an interesting alternative to the Eastpoint Sports Dominator.
+If you’re looking for a cheap regulation size table tennis table, the Head Summit is an interesting alternative to the Joola tables.

-It's a full-size table with a folding design, MDF playing surface and eight lockable castor wheels.
-It also comes 90% assembled, so it shouldn't take long to setup, and includes a net.
+It’s a full-size table with a folding design, MDF playing surface and eight lockable castor wheels.
+It also comes mostly assembled, so it shouldn’t take long to setup, and includes a net.

-Summary: The Merax Everest Series is one of the few budget table tennis tables with a regulation size and full undercarriage.
-It provides decent bounce, although the Eastpoint Sports Dominator is our favourite in this price range.
+Summary: The Head Summit is one of the few budget table tennis tables with a regulation size and full undercarriage.
+It provides decent bounce, although we still think the Joola Inside 15 is the better option for most people.

 Table tennis can be a wonderful hobby – and you don’t need to spend $500+ on your first table.
 There are some excellent options in the $300-$350 range, as long as you’re willing to accept a few compromises in quality.

-Our top recommendation for a regulation-size budget table is the Eastpoint Sports Dominator.
-It has a thick 18mm playing surface, so it provides much truer bounce than most budget-friendly models.
-It's also durable and has a folding design.
+Our top recommendation for a regulation-size budget table is the Joola Inside 15.
+It has a thick 15mm playing surface, so it provides truer bounce than most budget-friendly models.
+It’s also durable and has a folding design.

 We hope this article has helped you decide on the best cheap ping pong table for you.
 If you have any questions, please let us know in the comments section.